Shirodork/The-Derp-Bot-2.0/README.md

 Once the necessary programs and keys have been obtained, read the following to get the bot up and running
 1. Clone the Directory to your computer
+2. Add a folder within the SRC folder labeled "config"
+3. Within the config folder, add a javascript file named Config.js
+4. Copy paste the following, ensuring to insert the correct information: exports.TOKEN = 'INSERT TOKEN KEY HERE';
+exports.PREFIX = '!';
+exports.GOOGLE_API_KEY = 'INSERT API KEY HERE';
-2. Open a CMD or Node terminal
+3. Open a CMD or Node terminal
-3. Navigate to the bot directory src folder
+4. Navigate to the bot directory src folder
-4. Initiate a `npm install` command
+5. Initiate a `npm install` command
-5. All necessary packages should install
+6. All necessary packages should install
-6. Within the config.js file, add appropriate API keys
+7. Within the config.js file, add appropriate API keys
-7. Once added, run the bot via the Node terminal with: `node thederpbot.js`
+8. Once added, run the bot via the Node terminal with: `node thederpbot.js`

 ## Current Commands (Constant Updates)
 ### !Help command